 What is Yearly Average Occupancy Rate?

-This represents an average occupancy rate in 2019.
+This represents an average occupancy rate of past 12 months.

 Occupancy Rate = Number of booked day per year / Available days

-This represents how the occupancy rate is changing throughout the whole year.
-Each dot represents an average monthly occupancy rate of a month in 2019.
-For example, the first dot represents the average occupancy rate of 2019 January.
+This graph represents how the occupancy rate is changing throughout the whole year.
+It shows the past 12 months occupancy rates.
+Each dot represents an average monthly occupancy rate of a month.

 What is Yearly Average Daily Rate?